Passion Project, 2019

 From left to right:

-1. The road that leads you to the dispensary is completely hidden from the main road.
 2. The tree buffer boundary that is created by trees.
 This also gives you a glimpse of the dispensary.
 3. Surprisingly the dispensary here has a gate but no compound walls but instead the trees around the dispensary act as a buffer zone.
 4. The only entrance to the dispensary with its concrete roof.
 5. The dispensary looks quite detached from the forest around but incorporates a courtyard space that sits right in the centre of the site.
 6. Although the dispensary on paper has a built-up area of 1700sq.m, the area actually in use today is 450 sq.m, the reason being, the dilapidated condition of the site wherein a lot of rooms have broken slabs and walls which have now been taken over by green fungi over the course of time.

 Design Aim / Idea:

 The aim of this project was to rethink an intervention wherein the built form merged seamlessly into the forest creating an impression of the forest overpowering the built space.
-The project also makes an effort to create no damage to the existing natural flora and fauna but instead enhances the value of the forest.

 Design Strategy: